Coulomb Sectors and Scattering for Maxwell-Higgs Fields on Schwarzschild and Slowly Rotating Kerr Backgrounds

+The same smallness of \(Q_e\) makes this a strict contraction.
+The fixed point gives the radiation-to-Cauchy map on the tail; the charged forward estimate extends the solution to any finite slice.
+Uniqueness follows by applying the absorbed forward estimate to a solution with zero charged asymptotic data.
+The construction is time-reversal invariant, so the past maps are obtained in the same way.
+This proves \(\CElec_K^{(m)}(M,0,Q_e)\) for the stated small massive electric Schwarzschild window. \end{proof}

-\begin{remark}[Interpretation of the $i^+$ datum in the massive case] When $m^{2}>0$, the additional state $(\phi_{+},\pi_{+})$ captures the timelike/hyperboloidal channel for the Klein--Gordon component.
-Corollary~\ref{cor:dollard} shows that, in the sense of the linear asymptotic completeness results of Bachelot for the massive Klein--Gordon equation on Schwarzschild \cite{BachelotKG}, this timelike state can equivalently be encoded by a unique \emph{Dollard-modified} free scattering datum $f_{+}$ at spatial infinity. \end{remark}
+\begin{remark}[Interpretation of the $i^+$ datum in the massive case] When $m^{2}>0$, the additional state $(\phi_{+},\pi_{+})$ captures the timelike/hyperboloidal channel for the Klein-Gordon component.
+Corollary~\ref{cor:dollard} shows that, in the sense of the linear asymptotic completeness massive Klein-Gordon scattering results on Schwarzschild \cite{BachelotKG}, this timelike state can equivalently be encoded by a unique \emph{Dollard-modified} free scattering datum $f_{+}$ at spatial infinity. \end{remark}